Child and Adolescent Psychiatry

 If you are a Child and Adolescent Psychiatrist and would like to raise any issue, please do not hesitate to contact the current Chair or Vice Chair:

-Vice Chair: Dr Justin Williams
+Vice Chair: Dr Kandarp Joshi

-Message from the Scottish Faculty Chair - COVID-19 Guidance
+Message from the Faculty – COVID-19 Guidance

-I hope you are keeping well and wanted to share resources and seek your feedback about our annual meeting.
-I also wanted to bring some things to your attention.
+We hope you are keeping well and wanted to share resources and seek your feedback about our annual meeting.
+We also wanted to bring some things to your attention.
 It's been an extraordinary few weeks and many of us have been asked to radically change how we carry out our clinical work.
 Along with anxiety about the health of our loved ones, patients, colleagues and ourselves, we have been dealing with home life being transformed by children being off school, partners working from home and vulnerable relatives in social isolation.
-Technology has become our friend and being a slow adopter, I have been really impressed with options which have allowed me to review our patients in their homes and have virtual meetings with colleagues and can see COVID-19 pandemic as leaving us with at least one helpful legacy for our work.
+Technology has become our friend and being a slow adopter, we have been really impressed with options which have allowed us to review our patients in their homes and have virtual meetings with colleagues and can see COVID-19 pandemic as leaving us with at least one helpful legacy for our work.

 - Please view guidance for children and young people and those caring for them about COVID-19 and how to help those who might be more vulnerable which was developed with colleagues from different agencies.